nancyshknd5-cyber/Random-Password/README.md

 # Random-Password
-he Random Password Generator is a simple Python project that generates a secure random password.
+The Random Password Generator is a simple Python project that generates a secure random password.
 This project is suitable for beginners who want to learn how to use Python’s built-in libraries such as random and string.

 The program creates a password using a combination of uppercase letters, lowercase letters, numbers, and special characters.

 Generates a strong random password